VincasTurskis/SCC311/coursework1/readme.txt

+To build: run build.sh

 Ensure rmiregistry is running in bin/server

-to build: run build.sh

 in bin/server: java -cp "../../lib/jgroups-3.6.20.Final.jar;."
 BackendServer

 in bin/server: java -cp "../../lib/jgroups-3.6.20.Final.jar;."
 FrontendServer
+    The frotend server will attempt to create some initial/test auctions on startup.
+Ensure at least 1 backend server is running

 in bin/client: java -cp "../../lib/jgroups-3.6.20.Final.jar;."
 Client
     possible arguments: